Culture of Kerala: Music

 The ragas and talas of lyrical and devotional Carnatic music – another native product of South India – dominates Keralite classical musical genres.
 Swathi Thirunal Rama Varma, a 19th-century king of Travancore and patron and composer of music, was instrumental in popularising carnatic music in early Kerala.
 Additionally, Kerala has its own native music system, sopanam, which is a lugubrious and step-by-step rendition of raga-based songs.
 It is Sopanam, for example, that provides the background music used in Kathakali.
 The wider traditional music of Kerala also includes melam (including the paandi and panchari variants), as style of percussive music performed at temple-centered festivals using an instrument known as the chenda.
 Up to 150 musicians may comprise the ensembles staging a given performance; each performance, in turn, may last up to four hours.
-Panchavadyam is a differing type of percussion ensemble consisting of five types of percussion instruments; these can be utilised by up to one hundred artists in certain major festivals.
+Panchavadyam is a differing type of percussion ensemble consisting of five types of percussion instruments; these can be used by up to one hundred artists in certain major festivals.
 In addition to these, percussive music is also associated with various uniquely Keralite folk arts forms.
 Lastly, the popular music of Kerala, as in the rest of India, is dominated by the filmi music of Indian cinema.

-The most remembered name in Kerala music culture is of Great Indian musician Sri K. J. Yesudas.
+The most remembered name in Kerala music culture is of Great Indian musician K. J. Yesudas.